 As a dog food brand, Acana offers several dry formulas made with high-quality ingredients and decent nutritional profiles.
 While Acana was originally a grain-free company, it has now released a line of grain-inclusive formulas, as well as following the FDA’s statement on the potential health risks of a grain-free diet.

 The one concerning thing about Acana is its recent involvement in a few class-action lawsuits.
-However, at this time, nothing has been officially substantiated, so these claims aren’t enough to make us completely avoid Champion Pet Foods’s product lines.
+However, at this time, nothing has been officially substantiated, so these claims aren’t enough to make us completely avoid Champion Dog Foods product lines.

-After review, Acana offers well-rounded nutrition at a reasonable price.
-The Acana brand is owned and manufactured by a small pet food company, rather than a large conglomerate, and all of its products are made in the U.S. or Canada.
+After our dog food review, Acana offers well-rounded nutrition at a reasonable price.
+The Acana brand is owned and manufactured by a small dog food company, rather than a large conglomerate, and all of its products are made in the U.S. or Canada.
 While Acana is not perfect, it is one of the best dog food options currently available on the market.

 - At a Glance: The Best Acana Dog Food Recipes: